jomynn/WpfEventRecorder/README.md

 # WPF Event Recorder

-A Visual Studio 2022 extension that records WPF application interactions for automation testing.
+A library and toolset for recording WPF application interactions for automation testing.
 Captures UI events and HTTP API calls with correlation tracking.

 ## Features